StartOS Documentation

 | Exact Street Address | Requires ISP subpoena |

 If your gateway is your home router, you are revealing the approximate location of your home.
-If your gateway is a VPS running StartTunnel, you are revealing the approximate location of the VPS, not your home.
+If your gateway is a virtual private router (StartTunnel), you are revealing the approximate location of the VPS, not your home.

 -

-On the service interface page, click “Add Domain” on the desired gateway’s table and select “Public Domain”.
+On the service interface page, locate your preferred gateway and click “Add Domain”, then select “Public Domain”.

 -